-Don’t forget that we offer remote telemedicine consultations for our existing clients and those we consult on through our veterinary partners.
-This has been a routine part of our practice in one form or another since our inception.
-Using the TeleVet mobile app, you can participate in a two-way consultation appointment in real time with Dr. Heather Brookshire and her staff without ever leaving your home.
-Please contact us at 757-749-4838 for more information and instructions to participate in a full telemedicine appointment.
+We also offer remote telemedicine consultations for our existing clients and those we consult on through our veterinary partners.
+Using the TeleVet mobile app, you can participate in a two-way consultation appointment in real time with me and my staff without ever leaving your home.
+Please contact us at (757) 749-4838 for more information and instructions.

 - Clinic sanitation

 As always, we remain diligent about the utmost cleanliness of the practice, sanitizing all exam equipment and surfaces with disinfectant between appointments.
 We have a medical grade HEPA filtration system in our office to remove airborne particles such as viruses and bacteria from the air.
 While our existing protocol has proven to be effective against viruses, including coronaviruses, we have enhanced our sanitation procedures and frequency beyond the exam and patient rooms during this time for the safety of all who visit our practice.